roytang/blog/content/post/2020/03/covid19/index.md

 As of tonight, we are at 1546 cases (+128) and 78 deaths (+7).
 Low jump in cases today, have they already completed their backlog?
 We'll see what tomorrow brings!

+### Tuesday, March the 31st

+Minutes from a meeting between the IATF and private sector representatives [were leaked online today](https://twitter.com/mlq3/status/1244827097610084353).
+Looks like they are recommending a two-week lockdown extension.
+Private sector people later [said it was just a brainstorming session](https://www.rappler.com/business/256541-philippine-chamber-commerce-industry-leaked-notes-government-businessmen-video-call-not-policy).

+Today, we got [a copy of the report the palace submitted](https://www.gmanetwork.com/news/news/nation/732016/duterte-s-first-report-to-congress-on-covid-19-response/story/) to congress as required by the emergency panel law.
+A lot of details in there.

+Former senator and 2016 VP loser Bongbong Marcos has declared he was found positive of COVID19.
+Same goes for DILG secretary Ano.

+Today, we are up to 2084 (+538) cases and 88 (+10) deaths.
+Despite a low bump yesterday, we still managed to double over 3 days.
+Let's see how the rest of the week goes...

 To be continued...